Shiro Matsuda1 and Katsuhisa Sugimoto1

 1Department of Metallurgy, Faculty of Engineering, Tohoku University, Sendai

-In order to gain a better understanding of the changes in surface films with the cathodic formation and anodic decomposition of hydride, the changes in ellipsometric parameters have been measured in situ on a Nb electrode under cathodic and anodic polarization in a 0.5 kmol⋅m-3-H2SO4 solution.
-Optical constants of film-free surfaces of Nb metal and Nb hydride were determined by tribo-ellipsometry and used to calculate the thickness and optical constants of the films from the measured values of the parameters.
+In order to understand the changes of surface oxide films with cathodic polarization of an oxide-covered Ta electrode and with anodic polarization of a hydrogen-absorbed Ta electrode, the ellipsometric parameters have been measured in situ on Ta electrodes under anodic and cathodic polarization in a 0.5 kmol • m-3H2SO4 solution.
+Optical constants for the film-free surface and the hydrogen-absorbed surface of Ta were determined by tribo-ellipsometry and used to calculate the thickness and optical constants of surface films from measured values of ellipsometric parameters.

 Please do not copy without permission.